OpenID Connect (OIDC) and OAuth2 client and filters

 OIDC response filters

-You can filter responses to the OIDC client requests by registering one or more OidcResponseFilter implementations, which can check the response status, headers and body, in order to log them or perform other actions.
+You can filter responses to OIDC client requests by registering one or more OidcResponseFilter implementations that can check the response status, headers, and body to log them or perform other actions.

-You can have a single filter intercepting responses to all OIDC client requests, or use an @OidcEndpoint annotation to apply this filter to the responses to the specific OIDC client requests only.
-For example:
+You can have a single filter intercept responses to all OIDC client requests, or use an @OidcEndpoint annotation to apply this filter to responses to specific OIDC client requests only.

 package io.quarkus.it.keycloak;